5201 Patrick Henry Drive

 - Contact your reseller, demand a full refund or ask for a legitimate replacement product and verification that the product you purchased is legal.

-- If the reseller refuses to give you a refund or replacement product, report these actions at the Office de la protection du consommateur (Quebec), or at the Better Business Bureau (Canada).
+- If the reseller refuses to give you a refund or replacement product, report these actions to your local Consumer Affairs Office and the Better Business Bureau.